erikayanez/digital-clock/README.md

-# digital-clock
+#  Digital Clock
+##  This project will display a digital clock with the current local time.
-## This is a project that uses Html, css and JS
+###  The project was built using Html, css and JS.